PACE: Physics Augmentation for Coordinated End-to-end Reinforcement Learning toward Versatile Humanoid Table Tennis: Methodology

 \subsubsection{Observation space design}

 To provide the policy with temporal information, the input of the actor network consists of the observation history $\mathbf{o}_{t}^{H}$ with $H = 5$.
 The actor's observation, detailed in Table \ref{tab:obs_spaces}, is a comprehensive concatenation of the robot's state and its environment.
 Specifically, it includes proprioceptive information, such as joint positions and velocities, base angular velocity, and projected gravity vector.
-It also contains external perception information from a motion capture system, including the robot base position, heading direction, and ball position in the global world frame, along with the robot's previous action, predicted ball apex, and robot base shift.
+It also contains external perception information from a motion-capture system, including the robot base position, heading direction, and ball position in the global world frame, along with the robot's previous action, predicted ball apex, and robot base shift.

-The critic network receives this same observation without injected noise, plus additional privileged information.
+The critic network receives this same observation without injected noise, along with additional privileged information.
 This privileged state consists of ground-truth simulation data that is unavailable on the physical robot but is valuable for learning an accurate value function $V_t$.